-The next No Muffin Left Behind sale is scheduled for Saturday, March 24, 2018 beginning at 9 am and ending at 11 am (note new ending time).
+The next No Muffin Left Behind sale will be on Saturday, November 2nd, 2019 from 9 am until 11 am at the Akron Canton Regional Food Bank (Map).
 For more information visit our No Muffin Left Behind Facebook.

 Since 2004, we have offered the public our overstock, discontinued, and imperfect products for a low price and shared the proceeds with a local charity.
 In the fall of 2008, we took the show on the road as we moved the event to the larger, friendlier confines of the Akron Canton Regional Food Bank’s new facility.

 Akron Canton Regional Food Bank Donor

 Main Street Gourmet is a continuous donor of food to the Akron Canton Regional Foodbank, helping to feed the homeless and others less fortunate.
 Main Street Gourmet also supplies product and volunteers for its semi-annual “No Muffin Left Behind Sale” at the food bank, offering our slightly off-spec products for sale to the general public for $1.25 per pound.
 Along with a portion of the proceeds, all unsold product goes directly to the food bank.